Jedidiah82/Analytics-GIS-GeoAI-Portfolio/docs/index.md

 Operational Decision Support
 ```

-The goal is to design secure, explainable, and intelligent systems that transform complex spatial and non-spatial data into actionable insights for decision-makers.
+My long-term objective is to design secure, explainable, scalable, and intelligent systems that transform complex data into trusted insights for operational and strategic decision-making.

 ---

 # Availability

-I am interested in opportunities involving:
+I am open to opportunities involving:

 - Data Analytics
 - Data Engineering